Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in

 How to Choose a Healthy Snake Plant

-If possible, start off with a vigorous looking specimen.
+If possible, start off with a vigorous-looking specimen.
 Look for a deep green plant with firm upright leaves.
-Pale wilted leaves indicate that the plant is diseased or maltreated and may require considerable effort to recover.
+Pale and wilted leaves indicate that the plant is diseased or maltreated and may require considerable effort to recover.

 The more light the better!
 Snake plants love plenty of light.

 A small amount of fertilizer during the warmer months of the year.

 Wait until your snake plant becomes so tall that the container won’t stand upright.
 When it’s time to re-pot your plant, transfer it to a slightly larger container and add fresh soil.
 Make sure that you use a pot that allows the water to drain properly.
 Poor drainage will cause the snake plant's roots to rot.